victorananias/.netcore-console-base/readme.md

 App Hosting Boilerplate

 ## Examples.Classes
-Some examples of C# classes I had use
+Some examples of C# classes I have used